RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Release Notes/What's New v1.8.1.md

 TODO:

+UnavailableConverter crashing designer in Search.xaml?

+* Rescan selected (Channel has been closed) when 1 or a few images are selected Race condition?
 * Fix selection on page change
 * Check if Rebuild Metadata uses Archived folders
 * Handle Folder unavailable when search results (in database, not on disk)